Your cart

 Mattress Firmness Options Approx. Thickness Spring Construction Main Comfort Fillings Cooling Performance Support Pressure Relief Responsiveness Motion Isolation Durability Outlook

-Vispring Elite Soft, Medium, Firm ~8–9 in mattress only Hand-nested vanadium steel pocket springs, two layers in some sizes British fleece wool with cotton blend comfort, wool and cotton pads Moderate, relies on breathable natural fibers Medium support, best for lighter bodies Gentle pressure relief, shallower cushioning Moderate bounce, classic pocket-spring feel Moderate motion control High, due to natural fillings and strong spring unit
+Vispring Elite Soft, Medium, Firm, Extra Firm ~8–9 in mattress only Hand-nested vanadium steel pocket springs (single-layer spring system) British fleece wool with cotton blend comfort, wool and cotton pads Moderate, relies on breathable natural fibers Medium support, best for lighter bodies Gentle pressure relief, shallower cushioning Moderate bounce, classic pocket-spring feel Moderate motion control High, due to natural fillings and strong spring unit

 Vispring Herald Superb Soft, Medium, Firm, Extra Firm ~9–10 in Hand-nested pocket springs, higher count Layers of Platinum Certified British fleece wool with cotton, then horsetail and more wool Good airflow through horsetail and wool layers Strong support for back and stomach sleepers Medium-to-deep relief depending on tension Lively response from springs and horsetail Better isolation than open coils, still some bounce Very high, robust build and dense natural layers